xuv/loveMachine/README.md

 So earlier 2013, the project was rewritten in javascript using phantomjs and casperjs and this somehow was much more easier.

+July 2014, a first [pull request](#2) by @lianna5, provides a .bat script for easier installation on Windows.

 ## Requirements
 casperjs, phantomjs and a facebook account

+## Installation

+### Windows
+Running install.bat will download and install phantomjs and casperjs to current directory, if you don't already have them on your machine.

 ## Notes
 All project notes are available there for now: <http://w.xuv.be/projects/love_machine>

-*Running install.bat will download and install phantomjs and casperjs to current directory, if you don't already have them on your machine.

 ## Feedback
 If you are interested in this application or have been testing it, please contact the author by email: juego [at] requiem4tv [dot] com